30 - RESIDENTIAL ZONING DISTRICTS

 a.

-Where 55 feet of frontage on a public right-of-way is not proposed for both lots created by an Urban Lot Split, pursuant to Government Code Section 66411.7, each lot shall have a minimum of 30 feet of frontage on a public right-of-way and an average width of 30 feet, or
+Where fifty-five (55) feet of frontage on a public right of way is not proposed for both lots created by an Urban Lot Split, pursuant to Government Code Section 66411.7, each lot shall have a minimum of thirty (30) feet of frontage on a public right-of-way and an average width of thirty (30) feet, or

 b.

-Where 30 feet of frontage on a public right-of-way is not proposed for both lots created by an Urban Lot Split, one of the lots shall be provided with access by a corridor with at least 12 feet but no more than 15 feet of frontage on a public street.
+Where thirty (30) feet of frontage on a public right-of-way is not proposed for both lots created by an Urban Lot Split, one of the lots shall be provided with an access corridor of either at least four (4) but no more than seven (7) feet or at least twelve (12) feet but no more than fifteen (15) feet of frontage, subject to vehicle travel lane width requirement on a public street, as required by subsection c. below.

 i.

-Said access corridor shall maintain a width of at least 12 feet but no more than 15 feet for the entire length of the corridor.
+Said access corridor shall maintain a width of at least four (4) feet to seven (7) feet or twelve (12) feet to fifteen (15) feet for the entire length of the corridor.

 ii.